-Despite the rumoured introduction of the new flagship iPhone 5S in the coming weeks alongside the heavily rumoured new budget iPhone 5C, sales of Apple’s existing smartphones have been seemingly unaffected with the iPhone 5, iPhone 4S and aging iPhone 4 taking a clean sweep of the podium positions in the uSwitch Mobile Tracker chart for August.
+Despite the rumoured introduction of the new flagship iPhone 5S in the coming weeks alongside the heavily rumoured new budget iPhone 5C, sales of Apple’s existing smartphones have been seemingly unaffected with

 The monthly chart, based on sales, pre-orders and live searches, has seen the Apple based dominance for the second consecutive month, with the iPhone range now covering off a selection of price points.

 With few key smartphone releases in the past month, the chart’s top ten remains largely unchanged from July, with the Samsung Galaxy S4 and replaced Samsung Galaxy S3 holding firm in fourth and fifth spots respectively.

 With the HTC One and Samsung Galaxy S4 Mini lining up in sixth and seventh places for the second month in a row, the Samsung Galaxy Ace has risen one place to eighth.
 Making way for the Ace, the flagship Sony Xperia Z has dropped to ninth.